pksilen/vitja-service/README.md

 TODO:
 - PayOrder, automatically execute getOrder test
+- DeleteUnpaidOrders: check that salesitem is for sale
 - createUserAccount should return only id
 - getUserAccount filters should be a common object filter
 - Mongodb: make getEntitiesXXX to use select for update